-A two week residency at the Centre for Immunity, Infection and Evolution in Edinburgh explored the adaptive strategies of pathogens and the evolution of antibiotic resistance in bacteria.
-This informed Edges : Surface : Borders which considers the wider implications of human co-existence with microbial life.The work looks at two different pathogens; severe acute respiratory syndrome (SARS), and the Staphylococcus aureus bacteria that lives commensally on 30 percent of the human population, but causes problems in hospital settings (MRSA).
+A residency at the Centre for Immunity, Infection and Evolution in Edinburgh explored the adaptive strategies of pathogens and the evolution of antibiotic resistance in bacteria.
+This informed Edges : Surface : Borders which considers the wider implications of human co-existence with microbial life.The work looks at two different pathogens; the Staphylococcus aureus bacteria that lives commensally on 30 percent of the human population, but causes problems in hospital settings (MRSA) and severe acute respiratory syndrome (SARS).

 Using out of gallery interventions, manipulated objects and speculative design, the transmission of these pathogens are explored in both historical and contemporary cultural settings.
 In illuminating aspects of the microbiology and ecology of these microscopic organisms, the work sheds light on how contemporary society continues to be challenged by the evolution of the microbiological world.

 Curation: ASCUS as part of the Parallel Perspectives group show / Edinburgh Science Festival.
 Exhibition: Summerhall, Edinburgh.
 3rd April – 22nd May 2015 followed by the Tent Gallery Edinburgh College of Art, Lifespace Gallery, Dundee and at the CIIE Building at Edinburgh University.